 He further stated that another term for such companies, and a less ambiguous one, is a non-resident company.
 Simply put, a foreign or non-resident company is one that is registered elsewhere but not in Nigeria, he added.

 “More holistically, regardless of scale of operations, all companies registered in Nigeria are local companies, whereas, all companies not registered but operating in Nigeria are foreign or non-resident”, the Tax expert at Nolands Nigeria Tax Professional Services said.

 He said CAMA on the other hand fails to recognize such companies, except in temporary capacities.
 Its section 54 (1) states that a foreign company with the intent of carrying on business [operations] in Nigeria shall take steps to be registered as a separate entity in the country.

 According to him, while CAMA does not expressly declare the activities of non-resident companies as illegal, its spirit requires the residency or localization of all companies, sooner than later.

-- Profit from execution of a turnkey project – a single contract for surveys, deliveries, installations or construction; or 4.
-Profits adjusted by the Tax Authority to reflect arm’s length transaction in related party arrangements.
+- Profit from the execution of a turnkey project – a single contract for surveys, deliveries, installations or construction; or 4.
+Profits are adjusted by the Tax Authority to reflect arm’s length transactions in related-party arrangements.